Education & Community Outreach

 News:

-FIU Engineering EXPO/Open House Multiple School Tours (K-12)
+FIU Engineering EXPO/Open House & School Tours

 More than 600 K-12 students come to the annual FIU College of Engineering and Computing to learn about the endless possibilities of pursuing a degree in engineering.
 Multiple schools tour the various Engineering Labs including the NHERI Wall of Wind.
+Check out the 2023 Highlights video and photo album.

 News: